 Hurling ourselves into the Bay or a cool mountain stream as often as possible.
 Getting up early to watch the sunrise and cast off a few lines before work.
 Feasting on sweet blue crabs with friends and family.
 These are some of our favorite summertime activities.
 And right up there on this list is grabbing a good book and a patch of shade and digging into an extraordinary story.

-So we asked some avid CBF readers what some of their favorite summertime books are—whether they be adventure stories, riveting histories, or learning everything you ever wanted to know about "The Boss" (yes, that's a thing).
+So for the second year in a row, we asked some avid readers across CBF what some of their favorite summertime books are.
 Here's what they had to say:

 CBF's Senior Manager of Digital Media